awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-init.md

 # sam init<a name="sam-cli-command-reference-sam-init"></a>

 Initializes a serverless application with an AWS SAM template\.
 The template provides a folder structure for your Lambda functions, and is connected to an event source such as APIs, S3 buckets, or DynamoDB tables\.
-This application includes everything you need to get started with serverless and eventually grow into a production\-scale application\.
+This application includes everything you need to get started and to eventually extend it into a production\-scale application\.

 **Usage:**